larserikfinholt/jquery-vertical-timeline/README.md

 * ```timelineTemplate```: HTML template for the timeline and middle line.
   * Data type: string
   * Default value: (see code)

+## Building

+Building is only done for specific versions; it simply combines all the libraries and minifies the timeline plugin.
+To run the build process, make sure you have [UglifyJS](https://github.com/mishoo/UglifyJS) and run the following:

+    bash build.sh

 ## Bugs